Solacroup/Solacroup/README.md

 # Hi, I'm Morgane 👋

-*Full Stack web-developer to be* :mortar_board::computer:
+*Full Stack web-developer to be* :computer:

 ## A few things about me :woman: